eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 ## Takeaways

-As in longfellow-zk, the parsing of the credential is the largest cost to the prover.
+As in longfellow-zk[^longfellow], the parsing of the credential is the largest cost to the prover.

 The pre-computation of the Groth16 proof is the only way to